 Although it can refer to a patch of hair or skin (or fur) that is a different colour, heterochromia mainly refers to two different coloured eyes.
-If just part of an iris is different to the remainder of the eye, this is known as partial (or sectoral) heterochromia.
+If just part of the iris is different from the remainder of the eye, this is known as partial (or sectoral) heterochromia.

 Heterochromia is the result of either an excess or lack of a pigment called melanin.
 In the case of eyes, the colour of the irises is mainly determined by the concentration and distribution of melanin.

 For humans, an excess of melanin in the iris tissues is called hyperplasia, while a lack of melanin is called hypoplasia.